 How do I taste my tea?

 - Aroma/Fragrance –Smell the leaves before steeping.
-Do they smell grassy, smoky or sweet?
+Do they smell grassy, smoky, or sweet?

-Start the session
+Let`s start the session

-NOTE: How the flavors may differ depending upon origin, soil type, style of tea and steeping time.
+NOTE: The flavors may differ depending on the origin, soil type, style of tea, and steeping time.